Bankruptcy Mastery

 But the cases I’m seeing seem to involve underwater real estate and sometime, over-the-top unsecured debt.
 Sounds like a Chapter 7 to me…

 We come back to the axiom that trustees are only interested in property with net value to general unsecured creditors.
-It hardly matters how much the property is worth, $400,000 or $4 M, if the debt is greater.
+It hardly matters how much the property is worth, $400,000 or $4 M, if the debt is greater than the value.
 Or if the debt plus capital gains taxes is greater than the value.

 Step two